AkumaNZ/ChessBotPy/README.md

     -   Draw arrows in SVG
     -   Map color of arrows to PV table somehow
 -   Console
-    -   Auto scroll if at the bottom
-    -   Log settings
+    -   Log settings (What to log)
-        -   What to log
     -   Text should wrap
 -   Implement auto generated engine settings
     -   Create custom checkbox, radio, slider, etc
     -   Save settings logic
+-   Handle managed engine settings
+    -   MultiPV
+-   Handle applying default settings in a better way
+    -   Changing setting never saves to file, but only when save button is clicked?